ovh/docs/pages/account/customer/iam-control-panel-access/guide.de-de.md

 ---
-title: So verbinden Sie sich mit dem OVHcloud Kundencenter über IAM (EN)
+title: Einloggen in das OVHcloud Kundencenter über IAM (EN)
 excerpt: "Find out how to grant the minimum rights required to log to the OVHcloud Control Panel"
 updated: 2023-07-03
 ---